eGenix/egenix-micro-benchmark/README.md

 - [ ] Add more documentation and convert to MkDocs
 - [ ] Add a whole set of micro benchmarks (e.g. the ones from pybench)
   - May be better to do this as a separate package

+# License

+(c) Copyright 2024, eGenix.com Software, Skills and Services GmbH, Germany.
+This software is licensed under the Apache License, Version 2.0.
+Please see the LICENSE file for details.

 # Contact